 Bougainvillea x buttiana 'Orange King'Item #1320 USDA Hardiness Zone: 10 - 11

-Strong vining habit for quick cover and beautiful, showy masses of bronze-orange flowers.
-Offers lush tropical effect and color over a long season.
-Can be used as summer annual in cold climates in patio containers, hanging baskets.
-Drought tolerant when established.
-Evergreen in frost free areas.
+A strong vining habit that provides quick cover and beautiful, showy masses of bronze-orange flowers.
+Use for a lush tropical effect on arbors, trellises, and spilling over fences.
+Evergreen in frost-free regions; can be used in colder climates as a summer annual for patio containers and hanging baskets.

 - History & LoreHistory:This plant was named for French explorer Louis-Antoine de Bougainville who circumnavigated the globe in the mid 18th century.
 A stop at the Solomon Islands caused his staff to find the woody lianas which they named for their captain.
 Twelve other species are scattered throughout the frost free regions of South America.
 This hybrid's ancestry is unknown, but virtually all contemporary forms were derived from crosses of three species, B. spectabilis, B. glabra and B. peruviana.Lore:The intense color of these plants, often mistaken for the flowers is actually the bracts which draw pollinators to smaller more insignificant white tubular flowers nestled within.